felix0888/fallback-attack/README.md

 #### Things that might help
 - How to send ether when interacting with an ABI
 - How to send ether outside of the ABI
-- Difference between send vs call
+- Difference between send - call - transfer
 - Converting to and from wei/ether units (see help() command)
 - Fallback methods